 Today’s reading: 1 Chronicles 12-14.

-In The Lion, the Witch, and the Wardrobe, the children travel to Narnia and learn about Aslan, the great character all the animals look up to.
+In The Lion, the Witch, and the Wardrobe, the children travel to Narnia and learn about Aslan, the great leader whom all the animals look up to.
 They are surprised, however, when they learn that he is a lion.

 “Ooh” said Susan.
 “I’d thought he was a man.
 Is he-quite safe?
 I shall feel rather nervous about meeting a lion”…”Safe?” said Mr Beaver …”Who said anything about safe?
 ‘Course he isn’t safe.
 But he’s good.
 He’s the King, I tell you.”

 Aslan, of course, is the representation of God or the Savior in C.S.
 Lewis’s story.
 Jesus is the Lamb of God, but he’s also the Lion of Judah.
 God is indeed good, but he is far from safe for those who fail to take account of his holiness.
 Fortunately, God has made a way for us to be holy so that we can safely enter his presence:

 “Even before he made the world, God loved us and chose us in Christ to be holy and without fault in his eyes.
 Ephesians 1:4